d1trieu123/fitnessTracker/README.md

 # fitnessTracker

-A mobile application that I plan to use to track my recipes and workouts
+A mobile application that I plan to use to track my recipes and workout